magnusbaeck/logstash-filter-verifier/README.md

 ## Migrate testcase files from JSON to YAML format

+To migrate test case files from JSON format to YAML, run this command in the directory containing the test case files:

 ```
 for f in $(ls -1 *.json) ; do \
     ruby -ryaml -rjson -e 'puts YAML.dump(JSON.parse(STDIN.read))' < "$f" > "${f%.json}.yml"
 done
 ```

+It won't remove your original files.
+Please move or delete them yourself.

 ## Notes about the flag --sockets